 The LRF redirects the call back to the E-CSCF, passing the Route (PSAP) URI.

-The E-CSCF generates an outgoing INVITE message, using the information received from the LRF as well as information received in the initial INVITE message, and forwards it to the (egress) IBCF.
+The E-CSCF generates an outgoing INVITE message, using the information received from the LRF as well as information received in the initial INVITE message, and forwards it to the (exit) IBCF.

-The (egress) IBCF forwards the SIP INVITE to the i3 PSAP with the appropriate “verstat” values and Identity headers, and normal call processing associated with the emergency origination continues.
+The (exit) IBCF forwards the SIP INVITE to the i3 PSAP with the appropriate “verstat” values and Identity headers, and normal call processing associated with the emergency origination continues.

 SIP RPH and Priority Header Signing Call Flow for Callback Calls

+This call flow description is based on the reference architecture illustrated in Figure 2.

 Figure 4 – Callback Call SIP RPH Signing Call Flow